Swayam4717/communication_support/README.md

 10. Parent sends the session
 11. Child receives overlay/attention alert
 12. Child sees the same visual cards as the parent
-13. Child selects an option
+13. Child either taps an option or uses Guided Speech Practice to select one
+14. Child presses Send Answer manually
-14. Parent receives the answer in realtime
+15. Parent receives the answer in realtime
-15. Parent checks the History tab
+16. Parent checks the History tab
-16. Parent clears the session
+17. Parent clears the session

 ---